#BlogToPM

 “Last week a probationary officer working for Punjab National Bank, Kanpur

-branch finalized the alliance at a price of 22 lakhs cash, household goods and a midsize car plus jewelry.”
+branch finalized the alliance for 22 lakhs cash, household goods and a midsize car plus jewelry.”

 never tasted so bitter.